 - Property Crimes – Statistics show a sharp rise in property crimes during Halloween.
 These include crimes such as theft, burglary, and vandalism.
 While these crimes are serious offenses of moral turpitude (meaning employers and others tend to view them distastefully), they can also become very serious felonies when the property involved is of significant value.
 Under Florida law, criminal mischief can include acts of graffiti and vandalism, and can result in felony charges when property damaged is values at more than $1,000.

 - Juvenile Crimes – Halloween can be a night of mischief, and underage individuals often find themselves making poor choices.
 Common underage crimes include underage drinking, drug possession, DUI, and certain property crimes like vandalism.
 Because youth facing criminal charges can face serious, long-term consequences, parents can help protect their children by speaking with experienced defense lawyers immediately after an arrest.

 Being arrested or charged with a crime is a serious matter, whether it occurs during a holiday or not.
 At Hager & Schwartz, P.A., our lawyers have represented numerous clients throughout the years who were arrested during holidays and periods of increased enforcement.
 As former prosecutors who have handled hundreds of these types of cases, we know how to effectively protect the rights, freedoms, and futures of our clients.

-If you have been charged with a crime, or if you have a child facing allegations for a juvenile offense, give our Miami criminal defense attorneys a call as soon as possible to request a FREE consultation.
+If you have been charged with a crime, or if you have a child facing allegations for a juvenile offense, give our Miami criminal defense attorneys a call as soon as possible to request an immediate consultation.